sidhuyuva06/ToDoListBDDFramework/README.md

 1. Navigate and click on Test Runner.java file under src/main/java/My Runner.
 2. In @cucumberOptions Provide features = "src/main/java/Features" to run all the scenarios.
 3. In @cucumberOptions Provide features="src/main/java/Features/E2E/ProvideSpecificFeatureFileToRun" to run E2E scenarios.
-4. In @cucumberOptions Provide features="src/main/java/Features/FunctionalScenarios/ProvideSpecificFeatureFileToRun" to run E2E scenarios.
+4. In @cucumberOptions Provide features="src/main/java/Features/FunctionalScenarios/ProvideSpecificFeatureFileToRun" to run Functional scenarios.
 5. In @cucumberOptions Provide tags={"@E2E"} to run all end-to-end complex scenarios.
 6. In @cucumberOptions Provide tags={"@Functional Scenarios"} to run all the basic functional scenarios.
 7. In @cucumberOptions Provide tags={"@E2E","@FunctionalScenarios"} to run the scenarios one after the other